 Chamberlain College of Nursing is accredited by The Higher Learning Commission (HLC, www.hlcommission.org) .
 HLC is one of the eight regional agencies that accredit U.S. colleges and universities at the institutional level.
-The Bachelor of Science in Nursing degree program and the Master of Science in Nursing degree program and the Doctor of Nursing Practice degree program at Chamberlain College of Nursing are accredited by the Commission on Collegiate Nursing Education (One DuPont Circle, NW, Suite 530, Washington, DC 20036, 202.887.6791).
+The Bachelor of Science in Nursing degree program, the Master of Science in Nursing degree program and the Doctor of Nursing Practice degree program at Chamberlain College of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE,One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202.887.6791).
 The Associate Degree in Nursing program at the Columbus location is accredited with warning for good cause by the Accreditation Commission for Education in Nursing (ACEN, 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404.975.5000).
 Accreditation provides assurance to the public and to prospective students that standards of quality have been met.

-Chamberlain College of Nursing, 2450 Crystal Drive, Arlington, VA 22202 is certified to operate by the State Council of Higher Education for Virginia, 101 N. 14th Street, 10th Floor, James Monroe Building, Richmond, VA 23219, 804.225.2600.
-Chamberlain College of Nursing has provisional approval from the Virginia Board of Nursing, Perimeter Center, 9960 Mayland Drive, Suite 300, Henrico, VA 23233-1463, 804.367.4515.
+Chamberlain College of Nursing is certified to operate by the State Council of Higher Education for Virginia, 101 N. 14th Street, 10th floor, James Monroe Building, Richmond VA 23219, 804.225.2600.
+Chamberlain College of Nursing is approved to operate from the Virginia Board of Nursing Perimeter Center, 9960 Mayland Drive, Suite 300, Henrico VA 23233-1463, 804.367.4515.

 Program/program option availability varies by state/location.
 Chamberlain reserves the right to update information as it becomes available.
 Information is current at the time of publication.
 For the most updated accreditation information, visit chamberlain.edu/accreditation.
 For the most updated approvals by state information, visit chamberlain.edu/stateapprovals.
 Comprehensive consumer information is available at chamberlain.edu/studentconsumerinfo.

-Chamberlain College of Nursing, LLC is a part of DeVry Education Group Inc. (NYSE: DV), a global provider of educational services.
+Chamberlain College of Nursing, LLC is a part of DeVry Education Group (NYSE: DV), a global provider of educational services.

-Contact Ruth Waibel
+Contact Dr. Ruth Waibel

 Sr. Director, Accreditation and Professional Regulations